qbleuse/AWS-SAMUEL/Documentation/Usage/Usage.md

 ```

 CreateSession has for only purpose to save the setting of a certain game session locally, in the OSS.
-Then if you call Start Session on this created session, the Plugin will create an equivalent game session with client as owner, and will create a player session associated with the client, that it gives back as a connect string in the local game session.
+Then if you call Start Session on this created session, the Plugin will create an equivalent game session with client as owner on gamelift, and will create a player session associated with the client, that it gives back as a connect string to client.

-With this Connect String (meaning the url and port of your gamelift server), you may connect to the newly created game session that client is the owner.
+With this Connect String (meaning the url and port of your gamelift server), you may connect to the newly created game session that client is the owner of.

 [Here](../../Source/Private/TestAWSGameInstance.cpp#L309) is an example of how you would do this in the callback of Start Session.